Central Oklahoma Bronchos football: Northeastern State

-Central Oklahoma and the Northeastern State RiverHawks first played each other in 1912 and have since played in 81 contests with Central Oklahoma holding a 52–27–2 advantage.
-Both teams are members of the MIAA.
+Central Oklahoma and the Northeastern State RiverHawks first played each other in 1912 and have since played in 81 contests with Central Oklahoma holding a 55–28–2 advantage.
+Both teams are primary members of the MIAA.
+Since 2024, Northeastern State has competed as an independent.
 The two teams have combined for four NAIA national championships, with NSU winning in 1958 and 1994, and UCO winning in 1962 and 1982.
 The teams also played in an NAIA playoff game in 1982.
 Except for 2020, this game has been played annually since 1997, when Northeastern State became NCAA Division II members.
 That year, NSU joined the Bronchos in the Lone Star Conference.
 Beginning in 1998, the two programs have competed for the President's Cup.
 In 2010, UCO and Northeastern State both left the LSC and joined the MIAA in 2012.
-Central Oklahoma currently leads 15–9 in the trophy series.
+Central Oklahoma currently leads 17–10 in the trophy series.
+In 2026, the two programs will not face each other.